henrihapponen/oura-ring-wrapper/README.md

 ### How It Works

-1. `get-ring-data.py` is the script used to download all the data a user has. \n It returns 5 CSV files:
+1. `get-ring-data.py` is the script used to download all the data a user has.

+It returns 5 CSV files:
 - `sleep.csv` for all sleep data
 - `activity.csv` for all activity data